 The ECA sets limits to non-competition undertakings applicable after expiry of employment.
-Under the ECA, a non-competition undertaking may limit an employee's right after the end of an employment relationship to conclude an employment contract with an employer engaged in operations competing with his or her previous employer, and also to be otherwise engaged in competing operations, either directly or indirectly.13 A non-competition obligation should always be supported by particularly weighty reasons in order to be valid.14 In practice, a non-competition clause is typically included in management level contracts.
+Under the ECA, a non-competition undertaking may limit an employee's right after the end of an employment relationship to conclude an employment contract with an employer engaged in operations competing with their previous employer, and also to be otherwise engaged in competing operations, either directly or indirectly.
+A non-competition obligation should always be supported by particularly weighty reasons to be valid.
+In practice, a non-competition clause is typically included in management-level contracts.

-When assessing the particular weight of the reason for a non-competition clause, one of the criteria taken into account is the nature of an employer's operations and the need for the protection of trade secrets.15 Special training given to an employee by his or her employer and the employee's status and duties must also be taken into account.
+When assessing the particular weight of the reason for a non-competition clause, one of the criteria taken into account is the nature of an employer's operations and the need for the protection of trade secrets.
+16 Special training given to an employee by their employer and the employee's status and duties must also be taken into account.

 The prohibited activities may be restricted to cover only a certain geographical area or certain parts of the employer's business.
-It is also possible to limit the restriction to cover activities with specified competitors, or to cover specific products or services of the employer.16
+It is also possible to limit the restriction to cover activities with specified competitors, or to cover specific products or services of the employer.17